Main Content Region

 Program Overview

-The Cybersecurity Certificate program within the Information and Decision Sciences (IDS) department at California State University, San Bernardino (CSUSB) is one of the best programs in the Nation and is completely online.
-Many of our programs include extracurricular activities and include industry certification training (Security +, CISSP, CISM, FTK).
+The Cybersecurity Certificate program within the Information and Decision Sciences (IDS) department at California State University, San Bernardino (CSUSB) is one of the best programs in the Nation and is entirely online.
+Our programs include extracurricular activities and industry certification training (Security +, CISSP, CISM, FTK).

 Our excellent curriculum and faculty expertise in cybersecurity provide students with skills that meet the immediate needs of employers.
 Because of our training and education, our graduates are in demand.
 Working all over the Nation, our graduates are involved in current cybersecurity policy, defense, and operations.